sncsenpai/sn-notebook/sn-dev-standards/naming-conventions.md

 | **Messages**                                                 | + Ensure the **key** starts with <CUSTOMER CODE> followed by the app/process name, and then a meaningful name for its usage. <br />+ Optionally, include `msg` to distinguish it from other objects. <br />+ Separate the above with a dot, for example:  `CD.change.msg.lead_time_invalid` |
 | **Properties**                                               | + Ensure the **name** starts with <CUSTOMER CODE> followed by the app/process name, and then a purposeful name. <br />+ Separate the above with a dot, for example:  `CD.knowledge.redirect_to_portal_suffix`  <br />Further discussed later in this document. |

- * Of note, many developers like to abbreviate the app/process name to match the numbering style.
+> **Note**: many developers like to abbreviate the app/process name to match the numbering style.
 For example: “CD.inc.newIncident”.
-However, this does need to be agreed amongst the team, to maintain consistency.*
+However, this does need to be agreed amongst the team, to maintain consistency.

 ## Update Set Naming